-We encourage students who are searching for internships and jobs, or who are interviewing for admission into competitive graduate & professional programs, to consider signing up for a practice interview with a Career Development Center advisor.
+We encourage students who are searching for internships and jobs, or who are interviewing for admission into competitive graduate & professional programs, to consider signing up for a practice interview with a career advisor.
 Practice interviews are a way to both practice and receive feedback in a safe, supportive environment.

 A practice interview will help you: